tbenthompson/tbenthompson_site/content/post/regularized_rate_state.md

 +++
-title="Regularizing rate and state friction for numerical simulation." date=2018-03-19
+title="Regularizing rate and state friction for numerical simulation" date=2018-03-19
 +++